 What is shading in Japanese tea? | Matcha, Gyokuro, Kabusecha

 One of the most important keys to the unique character of matcha, gyokuro, and kabusecha is shading.
-In this article, we will examine what this practice means, how it developed in Japan, and why it makes tea sweeter, more umami-rich, and deeper in flavor.
+In this article, we will look at what this practice means, how it developed in Japan, and why it makes tea sweeter, more umami-rich, and deeper in flavor.

 What is shading in Japanese tea?

-In the world of Japanese teas, shading means that tea plants are artificially deprived of some sunlight for a period before harvest.
-This is not natural shade, like when trees, fog, or hillsides filter light, but a conscious intervention by growers.
+In the world of Japanese teas, shading means that tea plants are artificially deprived of some sunlight during the period before harvest.
+This does not refer to natural shade, such as when light is filtered by trees, fog, or hillsides, but rather to a conscious intervention by tea farmers.

-The tea bushes are covered with various materials, thus reducing the amount of light they receive.
-This light deprivation stresses the plant, but it is precisely from this stress that the special flavor profile we love so much in matcha, gyokuro, or a good kabusecha is born.
+Essentially, tea bushes are covered with various materials, reducing the amount of light they receive.
+This light deprivation stresses the plant, but it is precisely from this stress that the special flavor profile we love and seek in 'matcha', 'gyokuro' or a good 'kabusecha' is born.

 A brief history of shading

-Shading has a tradition of several hundred years in Japan.
-Early forms were bamboo and straw structures built over the tea fields.
-It is likely that the original purpose was not primarily flavor formation but protection against frost.
-Later, however, it became clear that tea made from shaded leaves was smoother, silkier, and sweeter.
+Shading in Japan is a tradition that dates back hundreds of years.
+Early forms involved bamboo and straw structures built over tea fields.
+It is likely that the original purpose was not primarily to shape the flavor, but rather to protect against frost.
+However, it later became evident that tea made from shaded leaves was softer, silkier, and sweeter.

-Historical sources indicate that shading was already practiced in Uji, one of the most important centers of Japanese tea culture, by the end of the 16th century.
+According to historical sources, shading was already used in the Uji region, one of the most important centers of Japanese tea culture, by the late 16th century.
 This is particularly interesting because it roughly coincides with the golden age of the Japanese tea ceremony.
-This means that, in all likelihood, the great masters of the tea ceremony were already drinking vibrant green, frothy matcha that was closer to the quality known today than earlier, paler, and more bitter versions.
+This means that the great masters of the tea ceremony likely drank vibrant green, frothy matcha that was closer to the quality known today than the earlier, paler and more bitter versions.

-Traditional shading methods persisted for centuries, and then in the second half of the 20th century, synthetic materials appeared, making shading cheaper and easier to implement.
-Today, most shaded Japanese teas are made using modern methods, but traditional techniques still thrive in the world of the highest quality teas.
+Traditional shading methods persisted for centuries, and then in the second half of the 20th century, synthetic materials emerged, making shading cheaper and easier to implement.
+Today, most shaded Japanese teas are produced using modern methods, but traditional techniques still thrive in the world of the highest quality teas.

 Main types of shading